Course Project

 Project proposal

-A one paragraph description of the goals of your project and your plan to achieve those goals.
-This paragraph should include the data you plan to use, what model(s) you will create or use, and how you will quantitatively evaluate your results.
+A brief description of the goals of your project and your plan to achieve those goals.
+See the details below.
 This proposal is not a contract, you are permitted (and expected) to deviate from this proposal as your project evolves.

 Project diary